SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 ![New GitHub Actions Workflow](/img/2019-08-17-the-road-to-better-engineering/github-actions.png)

 The road to better engineering does not end here.
-We the computer scientists still don’t know the best approach to beat Turing-complete problems with scalable static analysis, but we all know the next small step: stop talking, start to write better code, and **ship it**.
+We the computer scientists still don't know the best approach to beat Turing-complete problems with scalable static analysis, but we all know the next small step: stop talking, start to write better code, and **ship it**.